netbrain/visual-regression-action/README.md

 - **Smart cropping** - Shows only the changed regions, not entire pages
 - **Clean storage** - Uses GitHub Actions artifacts for screenshots, ImgBB for diff images
 - **No repo bloat** - Screenshots aren't committed to your repository
-- **Auto-cleanup** - Diff images automatically expire after 30 days
+- **Permanent history** - Diff images stored permanently for long-term PR reference

 ## Configuration